-FMI5 A candidate must register for at least two course modules, other than the dissertation or the research project, per year, except where only one course module is required to complete the degree.
+A candidate must register for at least two course modules, other than the dissertation FMI5 or the research project, per year, except where only one course module is required to complete the degree.

-FMI6.1 A candidate may obtain the degree in one of the following ways:
+FMI6 1 A candidate may obtain the degree in one of the following ways:

-- (a) by completing advanced coursework (as prescribed) of a minimum value of 120 credits and a research report on the subject of a minor dissertation of a minimum value of 60 credits; or - (b) by completing advanced study by coursework of a minimum value of 80 credits and a dissertation (120 credits); or - (c) by completing a dissertation (180 credits). - FMI6.2 A candidate with a three year entrance qualification or equivalent shall, in addition to FMI6.1 above, complete 144 credits of approved coursework.
+- by completing advanced coursework (as prescribed) of a minimum value of 12 research report on the subject of a minor dissertation of a minimum value of 60 - (b) by completing advanced study by coursework of a minimum value of 60 dissertation (120 credits); or

+(c) by completing a dissertation (180 credits).